nhn/tui.calendar/docs/en/apis/tzdate.md

 - Type: `getMinutes(): number`
 - Returns: `number` - the minutes of the TZDate instance date and time

-Returns the minutes of the TZDate instance.
+Returns the minutes of the TZDate instance date and time.

 [⬆️ Back to the list](#instance-methods)